 Auricular prostheses are often used to correct deformities of the ear resulting from physical trauma, cancer, or birth defects such as microtia.
 When reconstructive surgery or slip-on prostheses are not an option, the remaining ear is often removed and a new prosthetic ear is made.
 To hold the prosthetic ear in place, magnetic abutments are implanted into the skull while matching magnets are set into a silicone prosthesis.
 Though the prosthesis is easy to attach with this method, it is easily displaced due to posterior or anterior forces.
-Last semester our group developed an attachment method that allows the prosthesis to slide into a locked position.
+Our group developed an attachment method that allows the prosthesis to slide into a locked position.
 This design offers additional attachment strength while allowing the user to easily attach, remove, and clean the prosthesis.
-This design does not work when the abutments are not parallel to each other and has the potential to damage the skull bone if the prosthesis encounters a large force.
-This semester we modified the abutment cap so that our sliding method works with non-parallel abutments and breaks away before the skull is damaged.
+This semester the attachment method was further modified to be compatible with non-ideal abutment arrangements and to fail before the skull is damaged.
+Based on the results from testing this semester, it has been determined that the diameter of the breaking point for an acrylic abutment must be 0.153 mm.
+Since this diameter is so small, further material analysis is needed.